Replacing the front brake pads

 It is possible that during the first intensive braking you will be unpleasantly surprised by the low efficiency of the brakes, although the pads are original.

-Brake discs also wear out, and new pads only touch them with their edges, practically without braking.
+Brake discs also wear out, and new pads touch them only with their edges, practically without braking.

 Choose a quiet street or driveway without cars and brake smoothly several times so that the pads rub in and become fit over the entire surface.